 Related provisions for SUP 3.6.1

-Client assets reportWhether in the auditor's opinion(1) the firm has maintained systems adequate to enable it to comply with the custody rules, the collateral rules and the client money rules3 (except CASS 5.2)13 throughout the period since the last date as at which a report was made;331(2)the firm was in compliance with the custody rules, the collateral rules and the client money rules3 (except CASS 5.2),13 at the date as at which the report has been made;331(3)in the case of
+Client assets reportWhether in the auditor's opinion(1) the firm has maintained systems adequate to enable it to comply with the custody rules, the collateral rules,5 the client money rules3 (except CASS 5.2)13, the debt management client money rules9 and the mandate rules5 throughout the period ;53531(2)the firm was in compliance with the custody rules, the collateral rules,5 the client money rules3 (except CASS 5.2), the debt management client money rules9 and the mandate rules5,13

 SUP 3.6.1 R requires a firm to cooperate with its auditor.
 SUP 3.6.3 G refers to the rights to information which an auditor is granted by the Act.
 SUP 3.6.4 G refers to similar rights granted by the Companies Act 1985 or where applicable, the Companies Act 2006,2 the Building Societies Act 1986 and the Friendly Societies Act 1992.

 Within the legal constraints that apply, the appropriate regulator may pass on to an auditor any information which it considers relevant to his function.
 An auditor is bound by the confidentiality provisions set out in Part XXIII of the Act (Public record, disclosure of information and cooperation) in respect of confidential information he receives from the appropriate regulator.
 An auditor may not pass on such confidential information without lawful authority, for example if